-Boys in Year 7 will no longer use hard copies of textbooks but instead will access e-books via their iPad
+Boys in Year 7 will no longer use hard copies of textbooks but instead will access e-books via their iPad.

-As we continue to look to use emerging technologies inside the classroom for instructional gain there are a number of elements of the ‘traditional’ classroom that no longer exist.
-Boys in Year 7 will no longer use hard copies of textbooks but instead will access e-books via their ipad.
+As we continue to look to use emerging technologies to complement our teaching and learning programs there are a number of elements of the ‘traditional’ classroom that no longer exist.
+Boys in Year 7 no longer use hard copies of textbooks and instead access e-books via their ipad.

-- E-books are searchable;
+- E-books are searchable

-- E-books link directly to an online dictionary;
+- E-books link directly to an online dictionary

-- Students can add notes, bookmarks or highlight sections of text as they would on a hard copy;
+- Students can add notes, bookmarks or highlight sections of text as they would on a hard copy

-- Students and teachers can share annotations inside e-books in real time;
+- Students and teachers can share annotations inside e-books in real time

 - Mobility – boys study six different subjects per day.
-Imagine having to carry six different textbooks to school each and every day;
+Imagine having to carry six different textbooks to school each and every day

 - Boys will no longer lose their textbooks!

-- As far as supplementary material goes, the boys’ libraries are as big as their memory space;
+- As far as supplementary material goes, the boys’ libraries are as big as their memory space

-- E-books are generally cheaper than hard copies;
+- E-books are generally cheaper than hard copies

-- In an age where we want to educate boys to be ‘global citizens’, to be aware of the wider community and their role in it, any change that decreases the amount of paper being used is a positive one;
+- In an age where we want to educate boys to be ‘global citizens’, to be aware of the wider community and their role in it, any change that decreases the amount of paper being used is a positive one

-Teachers will be able to access the best support material for their class from a range of publishers, utilising numerous textbooks both by chapter or whole text.
+Teachers will be able to access the best support material for their class from a range of publishers, using numerous textbooks.
 Boys will no longer be confined to using only one textbook per subject.
 They will access the chosen content via an app on their iPad.
 Via a single sign-on the boys will have access to their e-books everywhere – in the classroom, on the train or standing in line at the bus stop.

 Hence Year 7 boys will no longer be asked to purchase textbooks.
 Rather the first fee invoice of the year will contain a textbook levy that will cover the cost of their e-books.
-It is estimated that the approximate cost of this levy will be approx. $400.
+It is estimated that the cost of this levy will be approx. $400.